-SANTA BARBARA COUNTY, Calif. – On Saturday, officials announced that Plains All American Pipeline agreed to pay $230 million as a result of class action lawsuit filed against the company for the 2015 Santa Barbara oil spill.
+SANTA BARBARA COUNTY, Calif. – On Saturday, officials announced that Plains All American Pipeline agreed to pay $230 million as a result of a class action lawsuit filed against the company for the 2015 Santa Barbara oil spill.

 This settlement will go towards members of two classes in the lawsuit – the fishers, fish processors and shoreline property residents – for the damages caused seven years ago when a corroded pipeline spilled an estimated 15,000 barrels of crude oil into the Pacific Ocean.